Since 2017

 Step 28

-29. I moisten a sharp knife blade with water and cut the roll in half, then each half in half again.
-Wipe and re-wet the blade between every cut for clean slices.
+29. I moisten a sharp knife blade with water and cut the roll first in half, then in half again, each time wiping the knife and moistening it with water – this is the "secret" to a neat cut.

 Step 29